 Birding Western India - 2018

-Yellow-footed Green Pigeon at Lodhi Gardens, New Delhi
+Yellow-footed Green Pigeon at Lodhi Garden, New Delhi

 Next day I was back at Delhi airport for a flight to the holy city of Amritsar, located 250 miles north-northwest of Delhi.
 A large park near the city centre offered many hours of birding entertainment over a couple of days with a similar range of species to that encountered in Delhi although Red Collared Dove was new.
 A few new trip birds were also located, including Spotted Owlet, Spotted Dove, Coppersmith Barbet and a pair of Black-rumped Flamebacks that afforded astonishingly close views as they busily excavated a nest hole.
 As great as the birding had been in Delhi and Amritsar, the real reason for being in India was about to become a reality - the beginning of an epic road journey through the states of Punjab, Rajasthan and Gujarat, finishing with a brief visit to Maharashtra.